luchiansienna/TradingApp/README.md

 In this project, I wrote the model classes first and EF Core will create the database.
 This is called Code First Approach.

+## Database optimisation
+There are 3 indexes on the Transactions SQL Table that help much improving the query time:

+* **1 - ProductId** - individual index
+* **2 - ClientId** - individual index optimised
+* **3 - ProductId with ClientId** - composite index - that helps when searching on both field This enlarges the sql table ( making it bigger in dimension/ data stored) and also makes the adding process take longer but much improves the query time when large datasets in place.

 ## Possible improvements to the app / Limitations / Trade-offs
 At the moment you can only make a sell transaction that finishes or takes part of the first in order available buy transaction stock.